MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/joincrosscluster.md

 By default, the `auto` strategy determines where the cross-cluster join should be executed based on the following rules:

-* If one of the tables being joined is local to the cluster, the join is performed on the local cluster.
+* If one of the tables is hosted in the local cluster, then the join is performed on the local cluster.
-* If the tables are located on different clusters, the join is executed on the cluster of the right table.
+* If both tables are hosted outside of the local cluster, then join is performed on the right cluster.

 Consider the following examples: